 If the organisation has access to an e-learning staff awareness course, the policy should include a link to the relevant module.

-What you should include in your information security policy
+What you should include in an information security policy

-Policy can include anything that’s relevant to your organisation.
-But as starting point, you should include the following sections:
+Policies should include relevant information about organisation and its practices.
+As starting point, you should include the following sections:

-To determine whether your information security policy works as intended, you need to set objectives for success.
+To determine whether your information security programme works as intended, you need to set objectives for to ensure that it works effectively and in accordance with laws, regulations and contracts.

 Where possible, these should be measurable, as individual judgement will potentially lead to inaccurate reporting and possibly even bias – either from those who want greater investment in information security or those who claim that the existing measures are effective.

-But what exactly should you be measuring, and how do you measure it?
-ISMS.online recommends that organisations keep the three key principles of ISO 27001 in mind: confidentiality, integrity and availability.
+Organisations should keep the three key principles of ISO 27001 in mind: confidentiality, integrity and availability.

-Organisations must therefore create access control policies to ensure that only approved users can view and amend certain records.
+Organisations must create access control policies to ensure that only approved users, applications and systems can view and amend specific information, or access resources.

 Further reading: How to write an ISO 27001 access control policy